@revenvert

 Food & Garden

 As I prepare for Thanksgiving, I am committed to tablescaping and cooking in the most sustainable way possible.
-From shopping locally from our friend’s regenerative farm to using organic and all natural materials, this is the way I am putting together my Thanksgiving table.
+From shopping locally from our friend’s regenerative farm to using organic and all natural materials, this is the way I am setting my Thanksgiving table.
 This time we will be eating al Fresco, which is a small result of climate change allowing us to eat outside in Maine this late in the year! – Cora Hilts, REV Co-Founder and CEO

-Sourcing Food from local, organic farmers.
+1. Source Food from local, organic farmers.

-Sustainable Table from MasayaCo
+2. Sustainable Table from MasayaCo

-This table set from MasayaCo has been a staple for entertaining from the moment it arrived.
+This table set from MasayaCo has been a staple for entertaining large groups from the moment it arrived.
 Such an incredible investment piece for our home and outdoor dining!
 Why do I love it so much?
 Masaya has truly set the bar high for what sustainable furniture can look like.
 MasayaCo uses conservation as a fundamental part of their business model, planting hundreds of thousands of trees each year.
 By annually planting more trees than they harvest, a replenishing cycle is established providing both environmental and economic benefits.
 So far their designs have planted over 1.2 million trees.
 Around 40% of the forests they maintain are kept untouched, allowing for carbon capture and for nature and fauna to thrive and be free.

-Sustainably made fine bone china tableware by Feldspar
+3. Fine bone china tableware by Feldspar

 Cath and Jeremy Brown, founders of Feldspar create objects for life from their Devon studio.
 They make everything using a method called ‘slip casting’ – pouring liquid clay into plaster moulds.
 Mould making and industrial bone china production are all listed as critically endangered crafts by the Heritage Crafts Association in the UK.
 We love Feldspar for a thanksgiving dinner, especially if you are an American living in the UK!
 And they go especially well with Tudi’s cobalt blue cookware!
+The perfect china for a Thanksgiving table setting.

-Choosing non-toxic cookware for preparation
+4. Chose non-toxic cookware for preparation

 I have long been aware of PFAs, or toxic forever chemicals, in so much cookware and have been adamant about having only cast iron cookware I can trust in my kitchen.
 For anyone wanting to know the backstory on this, I would highly recommend giving the film “Dark Waters” with Mark Ruffalo a watch.
+I am so thrilled to now have a beautiful cast iron line here on REV called TUDI!
+You just can’t beat cast iron to cook with.
+And this cast iron would be a lovely addition to the table setting as you serve.

-Organic Wines From Dry Farm Wines
+5. Organic Wines From Dry Farm Wines

+If you are looking for some great wines to serve at Thanksgiving this year, look no further than Dry Farm Wines.
 I have been a Dry Farm Wines convert ever since I had the founder, Todd, on our podcast.
 I have always loved a good glass of wine at the end of the day or at a dinner party but I learned so much from my conversation from him that I have now been telling everyone who will listen about the benefits of dry farmed wines!
 Dry Farming means instead of using artificial irrigation methods, farmers rely on natural water resources to ripen their fruit.
 This means the roots of the vines grow deep to find a natural water source.
 It is better for the planet, better for the vine, and produces nutrient rich fruit!
 Todd shares his journey of combining his interests of bio-hacking and luxury wines and why dry farming is undoubtedly the future of growing health-conscious wine and regenerating the earth at the same time!

 Listen to our podcast with Todd here!

-Sourcing flowers/herbs from local farmers to use as accents
+7. Source flowers/herbs from local farmers to use as accents